ShreyasSaunshi/ShreyasSaunshi/README.md

 ## 🚀 About Me:

-🎓 I am Shreyas Saunshi, a **Cyber Security Researcher, Ethical Hacker, CTF Player, Bug bounty Hunter, Programmer & Blockchain Enthusiast**.
+🎓 I am Shreyas Saunshi, a **Cyber Security Researcher, Ethical Hacker, CTF Player, Bug bounty Hunter, Programmer, Front End Developer & Blockchain Enthusiast**.
 I am Pursuing my Bachelor in **Electronics and Communication Engineering** and will graduate in mid-2025.

 👨‍💻 I enjoy contributing to **Open Source Projects** I'm a member of **Github** developer group from past 9 months, I also stared freelancing from past year.
 I am really enthusiastic about learning new technologies.